Rebeusca/CryptoChatNetwork/README.md

 - Start Wireshark:
     - Open Wireshark before starting the chat;
     - Select the correct network interface:
-        - If testing locally, choose Npcap Loopback Adapter (Windows) or lo0 (macOS/Linux).
+        - If testing locally, choose Npcap Loopback Adapter (Windows) or lo0 (macOS/Linux);
+        - If using two devices, use the real network interface (e.g., Wi-Fi).

 - Apply a capture filter
     ```bash